 Dear Medical College of Georgia Friends,

-May 26 – MCG Faculty Awards, 5pm, Natalie and Lansing B. Lee Jr. Auditorium
+Aug 19 – MCG Faculty Senate Meeting, noon, Natalie and Lansing B. Lee Jr. Auditorium

 Nov 11 – Annual Body Donor Memorial Service, 1 p.m., Natalie and Lansing B. Lee Jr. Auditorium